wendigo/wendigo/trino-extensions.md

 The existing [Trino client](https://trino.io/docs/current/develop/client-protocol.html) protocol is over 10 years old and served different purpose upon its inception than the use cases that we want to support today.
 These new requirements that we want to address include:

 - Ability to retrieve data in parallel for faster result retrieval,
 - Support for other than JSON encoding formats (both row and column-oriented),

-- Pushing data encoding and result retrieval from coordinator to workers.
+- Moving data encoding from coordinator to workers.

 To address these challenges, we are going to introduce series of changes to the existing protocol v1 called <u>spooled protocol extension</u>, which do not change the structure and flow of the existing protocol but extend its semantics in a backward-compatible fashion.